Our Mission

 The Foundation is led by a Board of Directors with all of the powers of governing and directing, and of overseeing the management and affairs of the organization.
 Members of the Board of Directors, except for the President and CEO, serve without compensation for their services.
 The Board establishes Standing Committees, Policies for Governance, and Standards of the organization.

-The corporate governance principles of The Statue of Liberty-Ellis Island Foundation, Inc. are composed of a series of documents adopted by the Board of Directors and reviewed periodically to ensure they continue to meet the needs of the organization and reflect current best practices.
+The corporate governance principles of the Statue of Liberty & Ellis Island Foundation, Inc. are composed of a series of documents adopted by the Board of Directors and reviewed periodically to ensure they continue to meet the needs of the organization and reflect current best practices.

 The Foundation’s Articles of Incorporation (Delaware), By-Laws, and IRS Exemption Letter are available upon request.